solislemuslab/minaa/README.md

 ### Required arguments (ordered)

-1. **G**: A graph to align
+1. **G**: A graph to align.
-   - Require: the graph is represented by an adjacency list or matrix in CSV format
-2. **H**: A graph to align
+2. **H**: A graph to align.

+- Require:
-   - Require: the graph is represented by an adjacency list or matrix in CSV format
+  - The graphs are represented by adjacency matrices in CSV format, with labels in  both the first column and row.
+  - The CSV delimiter must be one of {comma, semicolon, space, tab}, and will be detected automatically.
+  - Any nonzero entry is considered an edge.

 ### Optional arguments (unordered)

-- **bio**: The path to the biological cost matrix file
+- **bio**: The path to the biological cost matrix file.
-  - Require: CSV file type
+  - Require: CSV adjacency matrix where the first column is the labels of G, and first row is the labels of H.
-  - Default: the algorithm will run using only topological calculations
+  - Default: the algorithm will run using only topological calculations.
 - **alpha**: GDV-edge weight balancer
-  - Require: a real number in range [0, 1]
+  - Require: a real number in range [0, 1].
   - Default: 1
-- **beta**: topological-biological cost matrix balancer
+- **beta**: topological-biological cost matrix balancer.
-  - Require: a real number in range [0, 1]
+  - Require: a real number in range [0, 1].
   - Default: 1
-- **gamma**: the score an aligned pair of nodes must exceed for their alignment to be recorded
+- **gamma**: the score an aligned pair of nodes must exceed for their alignment to be recorded.
-  - Require: a series of real numbers in range [0, 1]
+  - Require: a series of real numbers in range [0, 1].
   - Default: 0
-- **merge**: A flag indicating to generate a merged visualization of the aligned graphs
+- **merge**: A flag indicating to generate a merged visualization of the aligned graphs.

+### Outputs

+- **X-Y-T/**: (where "X", "Y" are the input graphs, "T" is the date and time of execution) The folder containing the output files specified below.
+- **log.txt**: Record of the important details from the alignment.
+- **X_gdvs.csv**: (where "X" is the input graph) The Graphlet Degree Vectors for graph "X".
+- **top_costs.csv**: The topological cost matrix.
+- **bio_costs.csv**: The biologocal cost matrix (as inputed).
+Not created if biological input is not given.
+- **overall_costs.csv**: The combination of the topological and biological cost matrix.
+Not created if biological input is not given.
+- **alignment_list.csv**: A complete list of all aligned nodes, with rows in the format `g_node,h_node,similarity`, descending acording to similarity.
+The first row in this list is the total cost of the alignment, or the sum of (1 - similarity) for all aligned pairs.
+- **alignment_matrix.csv**: A matrix form of the same alignment, where the first column and row are the labels from the two input graphs, respectively.
+- **bridged_G.csv**: (where "G" is each gamma specified) The graph bridging the two input graphs, with respect to the alignment.
+- **merged_G.csv**: (where "G" is each gamma specified) The graph merging the two input graphs, with respect to the alignment.
+Not created if the `-merge` flag is not used.

 ### Examples